Jesus said, “Let the little children come to me, and do not stop them, for it is to such as these that the kingdom of heaven belong.” (Matthew 19:14)

 A Message from our Pastor

-• Babies who become fussy can often be comforted with the changing of positions or using a pacifier or bottle.
-(Only exit with a baby when he or she is inconsolable.)
+• Babies can become fussy, but feel the need to only exit with a baby when he or she is inconsolable.

 Toddlers, Preschoolers and Pre-First Communicants